Skip to main content

 Overview

-The business hierarchy is a two-level organizational structure for your offers.
-Categories are top-level groupings and sub-categories are nested beneath them.
+You organize your offers into a business hierarchy — a two-level structure of categories (top-level groupings) and sub-categories (nested beneath them).
 This hierarchy provides logical organization, drives custom field schemas, and enables category-level rules and reporting.

 Categories